Health & Nutrition

 We don't have much data on the nutritional status of wild birds, although it appears that Vitamin B1 (thiamine) deficiency might be a widespread problem in some species (Balk et al, Cordis).
+However, it is possible that changes in the food change caused by global warming might be responsible (PNAS).
 Vitamin A deficiency has been observed in waterfowl that spent the winter in areas farther north than their traditional wintering grounds and relied on Vitamin A-deficient grains as a food source (Wobeser & Kost).
 Comparative Avian Nutrition says on page 247 that "Calcium deficiencies in wild-bird populations are sometimes the major limitation to reproductive success."
 Page 265 says that manganese deficiency has been observed in wild Canada geese.
 Page 297 says that wild birds consuming dead rancid fish are susceptible to Vitamin E deficiency.

 Most wild birds who were weakened by a nutritional deficiency would probably be picked off by a predator before the situation got bad enough for them to actually die of a diet-related disease, and most of the time a human observer would have no way of knowing why that particular bird was so easy for the predator to catch.